 St. Elizabeth's is proud of its Internal Medicine Residency Program, including the close relationship we have with our more than 50 residents.
 We celebrate their diverse backgrounds and the contributions they make to our hospital's staff and patients.
 View here a list of our current residents.

 Residency Committees and Teams

 Health and Wellness Committee

 The Resident Committee is composed of representatives from each PGY level and meets monthly.
 The Committee is responsible for raising and discussing residency related issues as well as suggesting improvements.
 The committee is co-chaired by a PGY2 and PGY3 representative elected each year by the committee.
 The co-chairs meet with the program leadership each month to discuss issues and solutions which are then communicated during the Business meeting.
-The co-chairs also sit as members of the Internal Medicine Program Evaluation Committee and members of the St. Elizabeth’s GME Resident Council.
-This Committee embodies our belief in open communication between the residents and the program, who work together to create the best possible program at St. Elizabeth’s, and which has served to bring many positive changes to the program.
+The co-chairs are also voting members of the Internal Medicine Program Evaluation Committee and members of the St. Elizabeth’s GME Resident Council.
+This Committee embodies our belief in open communication between the residents and the program leadership, who work together to generate ideas and create opportunities that has served to bring many positive changes to the program.

-St. Elizabeth’s is a proud participant of American College of Physician’s (ACP) Doctor’s Dilemma competition.
+St. Elizabeth’s is a proud participant of the American College of Physician’s (ACP) Doctor’s Dilemma competition.
 The team consists of one representative from each PGY level, and competes in annual ACP Doctor’s Dilemma competition, which was formerly called the Medical Jeopardy.
 The 2019-2020 team won the Massachusetts competition, earning the right to compete at the national ACP competition which unfortunately was canceled due to the COVID-19 pandemic.
 We look forward to competing in the future.